sebapersson/PEtab.jl/docs/src/Beer_julia_import.md

 pathYaml = joinpath(@__DIR__, "Beer", "Beer_MolBioSystems2014.yaml")
 pathJuliaFile = joinpath(@__DIR__, "Beer", "Julia_import_files", "Beer_Julia_Import.jl")
-petabModel = readPEtabModel(pathYaml, verbose=true, jlFilePath=pathJuliaFile)
+petab_model = PEtabModel(pathYaml, verbose=true, jlfile_path=pathJuliaFile)
 ```
 ```
 PEtabModel for model Beer.
 ODE-system has 4 states and 9 parameters.
 Generated Julia files are at ...
 ```

 Moving forward, you can use the imported model similar to any other model imported from an SBML-file.
-To get an idea of how to use the wpetabModel` to compute the cost, gradient or hessian for an ODE parameter estimation problem, please refer to the tutorial for the [Beer model](@ref Beer_tut).
+To get an idea of how to use the wpetab_model` to compute the cost, gradient or hessian for an ODE parameter estimation problem, please refer to the tutorial for the [Beer model](@ref Beer_tut).